Jetison333/rotg/wagon.md

 ## *Wagon*

-Mexican Square Wave (1 marble) — Pass to another player.
-If passed through the entire player list in a round, the last to receive gains a marble, and chooses a new type of wave for this to be named.

 Bowl of Sherbert (5 marbles) —
 when a Bowl of Sherbert, Q, is used by some player, Alice, during a round, R, then the following effects happen:
 1. Alice's stamina is replenished